thumbliner/thumbliner/meta.md

 Just-the-Docs
 Just-the-Docs is a Jekyll documentation theme featuring sidebar navigation, built-in client-side search, and responsive, reading-first design.
 A modern, high customizable, responsive Jekyll theme for documentation with built-in search.

+Obsidian (.md note-taking platform)
+Obsidian is a local-first knowledge base that stores everything as plain Markdown (.md) files inside a folder called a vault.
+Notes link to each other with [[wikilinks]], show backlinks automatically, and render a graph view of connections.
+Core features include fast search, tags, embedded files, and robust version control compatibility (e.g., Git).
+Power users add community plugins for spaced repetition, citation management, kanban, and more—while keeping data portable because it’s all plain text.

+Website as an extension of the .md network
+The site functions as a public layer on top of the private Markdown vault: selected .md notes are organized, cleaned up, and published as web pages, preserving internal links, hierarchy, and ongoing research threads.
+This approach keeps a single source of truth in Markdown for personal note-taking and analysis, while the website exposes curated slices—reference pages, research hubs, and evolving essays—so the public output stays in sync with the underlying network of notes.